Does cogeneration help MIT conserve energy?

 - The upgraded CUP will use natural gas for all normal operations, lowering the plant's regulated pollutant emissions more than 25% from 2014 emissions levels.
 This fuel is the same natural gas that is used to heat homes.

-- Modeling shows that in 2020, even though energy demands on campus will have increased due to new buildings and other research requirements, the upgraded plant’s greenhouse gas emissions will be 10% lower than 2014 plant emissions.
+- The upgrades to the plant will reduce MIT's greenhouse gas (GHG) emissions by 10% in 2020, which will offset a projected 10% increase in GHG emissions due to energy demands created by new buildings and program growth.
 The plant upgrades are essential to MIT’s commitment to reducing campus GHG emissions at least 32% by 2030, detailed in our Plan for Action on Climate Change.

 - The two new gas turbines will be more efficient and environmentally friendly than the plant’s existing turbine.
 The new turbines will have a lower exhaust temperature, and they will use state-of-the-art controls to reduce pollutants.
-These controls include catalysts that will reduce the plant’s NOx (nitrogen oxides) emissions by 90% compared to the current system.
+These controls include catalysts that will reduce the plant’s NOx (nitrogen oxides) emissions by 90%.

 - A condensing economizer (hot water) coil will be installed to capture additional waste heat from the exhaust stream after the heat recovery steam generation process.
 MIT plans to distribute the resulting heated water around campus through an expanded medium temperature hot water loop, to provide heat and hot water to MIT buildings.
 When that system is established and the coil is capturing heat, the temperature in the plant stack will be lowered.
 This will raise the efficiency of the plant’s overall operation and enable MIT to further reduce its greenhouse gas emissions.